30 Sep Senior Hoarding: What is it and How Can You Help?

 Hoarding affects between 2 percent and 5 percent of the population, which means as many as 345,000 people in Washington struggle with hoarding.
 Some states, including ours, designate Hoarding Disorder Week in October to bring further attention to this issue and offer resources that support hoarders and their families.

-In the wake of our state’s newest pandemic recommendations to keep gatherings small and practice social distancing, these next few weeks are a perfect time to learn more about hoarding.
-After reading more about it, consider holding conversations about hoarding with senior loved ones.
+After learning more about it, consider holding conversations about hoarding with senior loved ones.
 Then, work together to create a plan that honors their sentimental attachments to “things” while ensuring living environments are safe and accessible.

 Hoarding Is a Social/Emotional Red Flag

-Hoarding is a disorder marked by significant difficulty in letting go of possessions.
+People with hoarding disorder experience significant difficulty in letting go of possessions..
 Those who hoard also have a hard time organizing their belongings or their reluctance to “let go,” which means their living spaces become dangerously cluttered and packed full of “stuff.”

 It’s important to note that the APA differentiates between hoarding and collecting.
 They write: